 A lot of people are unaware of the differences between vintage and retro clothing, but if you want to impress your stylish friends at the next social event, why not learn the meanings of each word!

 They both have similarities, but there are important differences you should know.

-Vintage is used to describe items which were made in the 1920s or later (but not later than 20 years before the present year).
+Vintage is used to describe items that were made in the 1920s or later (but not later than 20 years before the present year).

-It refers to the age of the item, rather than the style of it.
+It refers to the age of the item, rather than its style.

 People often make the mistake of calling a modern-day 1920s flapper dress from a fancy dress store “vintage”, but unless it was made 20 years ago (or earlier), it’s not vintage.

 Even though it might have an old-style, it cannot be vintage if it was manufactured in the last 20 years.

 Now, in 2016, anything made between 1920 and 1996 is technically vintage, although it doesn’t mean that everything has a “vintage” appeal.